 Correspondence to: Tony E. Wong (anthony.e.wong@colorado.edu)

 Abstract.
 Projections of coastal storm surge hazard are a basic requirement for effective management of coastal risks.
 A common approach to estimate hazards posed by extreme sea levels is to use a statistical model, which may use a time series of a climate variable as a covariate to modulate the statistical model and account for potentially nonstationary storm surge behavior (e.g., North Atlantic Oscillation index).
 Previous work using nonstationary statistical approaches to assess coastal flood hazard has demonstrated the importance of accounting for many key modeling uncertainties.
 However, many assessments typically have relied on a single climate covariate, which may leave out important processes and lead to potential biases in the projected flood hazards.
 Here, I employ a recently developed approach to integrate stationary and nonstationary statistical models, and characterize the effects of choice of covariate time series on projected flood hazard.
 Furthermore, I expand upon this approach by developing a nonstationary storm surge statistical model that makes use of multiple covariate time series, namely, global mean temperature, sea level, North Atlantic Oscillation index and time.
-I show that a storm surge model that accounts for additional processes raises the projected 100-year storm surge return level by up to 23 cm relative to a stationary model or one that employs a single covariate time series.
+Using Norfolk, Virginia as a case study, I show that a storm surge model that accounts for additional processes raises the projected 100-year storm surge return level by up to 23 cm relative to a stationary model or one that employs a single covariate time series.
 I find that the total model posterior probability associated with each candidate covariate, as well as a stationary model, is about 20%.
 These results shed light on how including a wider range of physical process information and considering nonstationary behavior can better enable modeling efforts to inform coastal risk management.

 1 Introduction

 Reliable estimates of storm surge return levels are critical for effective management of flood risks (Nicholls and Cazenave, 2010).
 Extreme value statistical modeling offers an avenue to estimate these return levels (Coles, 2001).
 In this approach, a statistical model is used to describe the distribution of extreme sea levels.
 Modeling uncertainties, however, include whether or not the statistical model chosen appropriately characterizes the sea levels, and whether or not the distribution changes over time - i.e., is nonstationary (Lee et al., 2017).
 Process-based modeling offers a mechanistically-motivated alternative to statistical modeling (e.g., Fischbach et al., 2017; Johnson et al., 2013; Orton et al., 2016), and carries its own distinct set of modeling uncertainties.
 Recent efforts to manage coastal flood risk have relied heavily on statistical modeling (e.g., Lempert et al., 2012; Lopeman et al., 2015; Moftakhari et al., 2017; Oddo et al., 2017).
+In particular, environmental extremes can often carry high risks in terms of widespread damages and economic losses (e.g., Oddo et al., 2017), but extremes are by definition rare, imposing strict limitations on the available data.
+Extreme value statistical models offer an avenue to estimate extremes with relatively fewer parameters to constrain, as compared to processed-based models.
 The importance of statistical modeling in managing coastal risk motivates the focus of the present study on characterizing some of the relevant uncertainties in extreme value statistical modeling of flood hazards.